daniellesloan/studyGroup/Reprothon2021/Misc_resources/Tutorial_easy_Reprothon2021.md

 ## Common problems while reproducing

-Reproducing code is sometimes not easy.
+Reproducing code is not always easy, in fact it rarely is!
 Check out the next Tutorial [<span style="color: blue">here</span>](link) about solutions to common problems when reproducing code on StackOverflow.